 - In the dialog box, click Copy to clipboard.
 This copies all the IP addresses used for marketing emails and internal email notifications.

-Learn more about cleaning up your contact lists to improve email deliverability.
+Learn more about how to keep your contact lists up to date to improve email deliverability.